Counties 1 Surrey/Sussex

 Counties 1 Surrey/Sussex is an English level 7 rugby union regional league for rugby clubs in London and the south-east of England including sides from Surrey, Greater London (in locations that were historically part of Surrey), East Sussex and West Sussex.
 Administration of the leagues is divided between Surrey Rugby, Sussex Rugby and the London & SE RFU.
+The current champions are Twickenham.

 Structure and format

 The twelve teams play home and away matches from September through to April, making a total of twenty-two matches each.
 The results of the matches contribute points to the league as follows: